Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 *Note: continuous rapid flashing indicated that the CAN connection is lost.*

-The green ACT LED behaviour is flashing to indicate bus activity or off when the bus is disconnected.
+The green ACT LED behaviour is as follows:

+Duet 3 Mainboard with one fitted (6XD, Mini 5+, 6HC v1.02 or later): flashing sending motion commands, when sending configuration commands, and when receiving non-broadcast messages.

+Duet 3 expansion board: Flashes when it receives a non-broadcast command (e.g. when the main board is running config.g to set it up).
+Also flashes when it receives motion messages.

 # Factory resetting a tool or expansion board